junxit/us-congress-bills-115/metadata.md

 - 2018-01-08 — Senate amendment proposed (on the floor): Amendment SA 1869 proposed by Senator McConnell for Senator Wicker.(consideration: CR S72; text: CR S72)
 - 2018-01-08 — Senate amendment submitted
 - 2018-01-08 — The committee substitute as amended agreed to by Unanimous Consent. (text of amendment in the nature of a substitute: CR S69-72)
+- 2018-01-09 — Message on Senate action sent to the House.
+- 2018-01-09 — Received in the House.
+- 2018-01-09 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-01-09 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.